qgis/QGIS-Documentation/docs/user_manual/preamble/features.rst

 ----------------------------------------------------------------------

-QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client (see section :ref:`working_with_ogc`), and as a WMS, WCS or WFS server (see the :ref:`QGIS-Server-manual`).
-Additionally, you can publish your data on the Internet using a webserver with QGIS Server, UMN MapServer or GeoServer installed.
+QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client (see section :ref:`working_with_ogc`), and QGIS Server (see the :ref:`QGIS-Server-manual`) allows you to publish your data through the WMS, WCS and WFS protocols on the Internet using a webserver.

 Extend QGIS functionality through plugins
 ----------------------------------------------------------------------